 While this may be a bit more difficult or even impossible to do when you buy from a flea market, it is a no-brainer if you’re shopping online or from physical stores.
 Consider buying from reputable specialty shops until you get a well practiced eye.
 Oh, and always check the seller’s rating when buying off sites like Etsy or Ebay.

 Fastenings and clasps can also give you an idea of how old your item is.
 It may help to know that for example brooches of the Victorian age featured T bar clasps with no holding or closing mechanism.
 C clasps were introduced in the 20th century, and the rollover or spinning lock mechanism was used post 20’s.

 When it comes to earrings, hinged ones popular in the 19th century and also today.
 Screwback earrings can be dated post 1894, while earring clips appeared in 1934 and became popular in the 40’s.
 A necklace’s hook clasp would have been often used in the 50’s and 60’s, while barrel ones have been used in very old times, as well as today.
 Of course, the hardware can also be changed along the years, so don’t count exclusively on it when dating your jewelry.

 For example, filigree jewelry was extremely popular in the 19th century and the first part of the 20th.
-White metals, pastel or clear coloured gems and reproduction jewelry (faux pearls and glass stones) were all the rage in the 1920’s, marking the Art Nouveau current- which I am a huge fan of, thanks to its very feminine and delicate air.
+White metals, pastel or clear coloured gems and reproduction jewelry (faux pearls and glass stones) were all the rage in the 1920’s.
+They marked the Art Nouveau current- which I am a huge fan of- thanks to its very feminine and delicate air.

 I hope you find my tips helpful when trotting around the next vintage fair you go to.
 Let me know if you have any special such pieces in your wardrobe, and also if you have any tips for spotting that perfect vintage gem!